What is Asthma? Causes, Symptoms and Treatment

 Final Lines:

-That's all one needs to know about asthma.
-If left untreated, asthma can lead to severe problems like a sudden asthma attack or significant breathing difficulties.
-Hence, if you experience any symptoms, visit a nearby doctor and discuss them.
+Asthma, if untreated, can lead to severe complications like sudden attacks or significant breathing difficulties.
+If you notice any symptoms, consult a doctor for evaluation and management.

 Tags